-In 2019, there were twenty-eight (28) accredited RN Pre-licensure program options in Connecticut.
+In 2020, there were twenty-nine (29) accredited RN Pre-licensure program options in Connecticut.
 Of those,

 Due to near capacity enrollments and limited attrition in state's RN programs, the only way that the State of Connecticut can increase annual graduation numbers for the RN would be to expand enrollments at the existing schools.

-In 2019, the total of 7,226 students were enrolled in RN education programs across Connecticut.
+In 2020, a total of 7,160 students were enrolled in RN education programs across Connecticut.
 Of these students enrolled,

 Six community colleges offer an RN program (associate degree).
-These are Capital, Gateway, Naugatuck Valley, Northwestern CT, Norwalk, and Three Rivers community colleges with combined new student capacity of 594 in 2020 (-10 seats compared to 2019).
+These are Capital, Gateway, Naugatuck Valley, Northwestern CT, Norwalk, and Three Rivers community colleges with a combined new student capacity of 594 in 2020 (-10 seats compared to 2019).

-The two other associate degree programs are located at Goodwin University (formerly Goodwin College, seat capacity of 192 students in 2019) and St. Vincent's College at Sacred Heart University (seat capacity of 165).
+The two other associate degree programs are located at Goodwin University (formerly Goodwin College, seat capacity of 192 students in 2020) and Saint Vincent's College at Sacred Heart University (seat capacity of 180).